 When multiple outages are attributed as causing significant congestion, perhaps in combination, all of them are included.

 Both forced and planned outages are included.

+For each item on the seed list, ERCOT will specify a basis for that item’s inclusion.

 The list will also include outages that previous Outage Coordination studies have indicated could cause significant congestion under certain conditions that were identified in those studies.
 Some of these outages may not have actually caused congestion because the outage was cancelled, rescheduled, rejected, or withdrawn as the result of the Outage Coordination studies.